so-sc/sosc-website/src/contents/blogs/2018-08-09--associate-android-developer-certification/index.md

 After some hours (6hrs approx.) of bug fixing, coding, adding features as mentioned in the requirements.
 I switched gears and checked for _memory leaks_ and tried to implement _best practices_ and wrote a couple of tests too.

-> There are times where you will scratch your head 🤯, tear some sheets, smash some potatoes🥔, just to fix a nasty lil' bug/error, It's all part of the process.
-Keep calm and code warm!😊   ~ Rumaan
+> "There are times where you will scratch your head 🤯, tear some sheets, smash some potatoes🥔, just to fix a nasty lil' bug/error, It's all part of the process.
+Keep calm and code warm!"😊

 In about 8hrs I was able to complete the project and made sure I had cross-checked all the functional requirements and features that were supposed to be added and bugs that were supposed to be fixed (Of course I took 15-30min brakes in between 🥤).
 I zipped the project and submitted it and hoped for it to work.